The purpose of this page is first, to link to things that censors have tried to ban,

 provided you take responsibility for your own choices.

-The porn issue seems to be over, and the censors have lost.
+The porn issue is over, and the censors have lost.

-And if you don't like "pornography", don't look at these sites.
+And if you don't like pornography, don't look at those sites.

 Parental control